 What Is Metacognition And Why Does It Matter For Education?

-Metacognition can optimise learners’ basic cognitive processes, such as memory, attention, activation of prior knowledge, and task completion.
+Metacognition can optimise learners’ basic cognitive processes, such as working memory, attention, activation of prior knowledge, and task completion.
 By facilitating more efficient and effective learning, metacognition can help students reach their learning goals.

 This article delves into the concept of metacognition and its importance in learning.
 It examines how learners can derive benefits from metacognitive skills and how educators can integrate metacognitive processes into their teaching practices.